tomaarsen/TheNounProjectAPI/docs/_sources/sample.rst.txt

 * `response` holding a requests.Response object of the request.

+See :ref:`Icon output handling <icon-code-label>` for a code example of accessing this model's data.

 .. warning::
     Some requests return slightly different values.
 For example, some collection icons have a `attribution_preview_url`, while some do not.